kokoko3k/koko-aio-slang/docs.md

     Contrary to the global aspect ratio control, this changes only the game geometry.
     Bezel stays the same.

+    Integer scale: Game content zoom height is rounded to nearest integer.
+                 * beware: the following options in this group overrides the integer scale.
     Aspect: Change aspect ratio.
     Vertical/Horizontal position: Shifts the game position
     Zoom: Change the size